 Why is it not trivial?

-As we know, the existing verification methods verify either the executing code by searching about a wrong behavior or by analyzing statically.
+As we know, the existing verification methods verify either at running time by searching about a wrong behavior or by analyzing statically.
 This is the first attempt to propose a method to check the spec when the corresponding code has not been written yet.

 Breakthrough; nobody thought about the confirmation of the correctness of Specs of cellular applications